Manifest.mf specification

 What is a manifest.mf file?

-A manifest.mf file is a file located at the root of your command launcher package.
+file is a file located at the root of your Command Launcher package.
 It describes the commands packaged in the zip file.
-When cola installs a package, it reads the manifest file and registers the commands in the manifest file.
+When cola installs a package, it reads the manifest file and registers the commands it finds described in it.

 Format of manifest.mf

-- pkgName: a unique name of your package
+: a unique name of your packageversion

-- version: the version of your package
+: the version of your packagecmds

 Here is an example